-Putting an end to cervical cancer in Tennessee!
+Putting an end to HPV related cancers in Tennessee!

 Pamela C. Hull, PhD